 - Scrying: You can scry in the reflective surface of the athame.
-Unline mirrors and other scrying methods, this is best done to find your true path or discover your heart’s true desire.
+Unlike mirrors and other scrying methods, this is best done to find your correct path or discover your heart’s genuine desire.

 - Charging: Use the athame to direct energy when consecrating or charging magical objects like amulets, talismans, or poppets.